You’d be amazed at what you can buy with Bitcoin. One can buy everything from beer to butt lifts with cryptocurrency these days.

 Can you buy a house with Bitcoin?
 Now you know the answer, all that’s left is for you to find the home you want to buy!

 If you’re looking for a cryptocurrency loan, we’re here to help.
 You can get crypto loans through us in under three minutes, and we offer the lowest collateral ratio in the industry for crypto loans.
-Due to the nature of Bitcoin, our loans are in ETH or DAI but the same principles apply if you’re looking to buy a home with any type of cryptocurrency.
+Due to the nature of Bitcoin, our loans are in ETH or DAI, but the same principles apply if you’re looking to buy a home with any cryptocurrency.

 If you already own some cryptocurrency, you can also lend it out and earn interest on your crypto.